 In order to get the best prices, make sure to read our article on how to book a cheaper flight.
 After several years of traveling and browsing the internet for tips on how to book a cheap flight, I have collected some key tips that will save you time, frustration and money when booking your next flight!

 France has more than 20 regional airports and is easy to reach by plane.
 Also from outside of Europe, you can travel easily to France by plane.
 The airline with the most direct flights from North America to France is Air France of which most of the points of arrival will be in Paris.
 Also consider flying to Basel-Mulhouse, Bordeaux, Lyon, Marseille, Nantes and Toulouse, as some of these cities are cheaper to fly to in comparison with Paris.
+I can recommend using Skyscanner to search for the cheapest flights!

 Traveling to France by train

 Taking the train is the best, easiest, and often the fastest option for anyone planning to visit France without a car.
 French railways have a reputation for punctuality, though delays seem slightly more common these days than in the past.
 Most trains however run on time, and delays of over 10 minutes are unusual.
 Makes use of the high-speed bullet train (TGV) to get between far-flung destinations.
 Buy train tickets early to get discount.
 If you’re traveling with a rail pass, reserve your TGV seats as soon as you can.
 Local trains and buses get you to smaller towns.
-Also make sure you check the strike schedule in advance.
-Yes, there is a schedule to the rolling strikes by railway workers (see it here).

 From the Netherlands you can take the Thalys to Paris.
 Thalys runs 10 times a day at top speed from Amsterdam via Schiphol and Rotterdam to Paris.
 The earlier you book, the lower the price.
 The lowest fare from Amsterdam to Paris is €35.
 The price can increase to €135 per ticket.
 Eurostar rides to France from many other countries.

-Travelling to France by car
+Traveling to France by car

 Driving to France from most neighbouring countries (The Netherlands, Belgium, Luxembourg, Germany, Italy, Spain) is no problem at all, as systematic customs and border controls have been abolished within the Schengen area.
 Travellers coming from the United Kingdom can use the ferry port or channel Tunnel.